shuber/subdomain_account/README.markdown

 	  self.subdomain_account_options.merge!(:model => Company, :field => :username)
 	end

-When a subdomain is required but the `current_account` was not found, the controller calls the `subdomain_account_not_found` method which simply renders a 404.
+When a subdomain is required but the `current_account` was not found, the controller calls the `subdomain_account_not_found` instance method which simply renders a 404.
 You can overwrite this method to change this behavior.

 Contact